 What happens when this informavore engine is revved to it’s ultimate limit?
 What happens when this informavore engine is truly liberated to concern itself with infinite musings that have absolutely zero to do with food and shelter?

-The truth is, modern life is exactly this way.
+It would seem modern life is exactly this way.
+The human mind, liberated.

 When hunter-gather societies existed over 12,000 years ago, our miraculous imagination was utilized almost exclusively to take care of self and tribe.
-Based on anthropological study, further bolstered by DNA-driven archeology, scientific consensus suggests hunter-gatherer (or foraging) societies thrived for over 300,000 years before agriculture came around, merely 12,000 years ago, and unshackled us from the survival game.
+Based on anthropological study, further bolstered by DNA-driven science, consensus suggests hunter-gatherer (or foraging) societies thrived for over 300,000 years before agriculture flourished, merely 12,000 years ago, and unshackled us from the survival game.
 Initially agriculture was brutally hard, but after 5000 years of mastering crop rotation, modified species of plants, use of animals and slaves, and finally, fossil fuel – extraordinary abundance boomed and changed the course of humanity forever.

 The Great Divorce